tetloose/tetloose-wp/Docs/Development/ts.md

 # Typescript

-Entry `src/app.ts`
+Entry `src/app.ts`.

 This will load in components, figures, iframes, videoIframes and the intersection observer.

 # Observer

-`src/config/observer`
+`src/utilities/observer.utilities`

 This will observe the document, if a component, figure, iframe or videoIframe hits the intersection it will load it.

 ## Components

-Component sit in `src/js/components`.
+Component stored in `src/js/components`.

 ### PHP Component

 - components-{component-name}.php
 - {component-name}-component.php

-These components require a few attributes
+These components require a few attributes:

 - `data-module="ComponentName"` (optional)
 - `data-animation="animation-name"` (optional)